PixelPlayzXD/CustomItem/README.md

 #   |_|   |_/_/\_\___|_|_|    |_|\__,_|\__, /___|
 #                                       __/ |
 #                                      |___/
-# Use & instead of & for color code

 world:
   enabled: "false" # If The Custom Item Is Given To A Player Joining a Specific World